MicrosoftDocs/Devices-docs/surface/surface-next-business-day-replacement.md

 #### Singapore

 - Cutoff Time: 13:00 SGT (UTC+8)
-- NBD coverage is available in all postal codes in this country.
+- NBD coverage is available in all postal codes in this country/region.

 #### Slovakia